nathants/backup/readme.md

-# backup
+# Backup

-## why
+## Why

-backups should be simple and easy.
+Backups should be simple and easy.

-## how
+## How

-easily create immutable, trustless backups with revision history, compression, and file deduplication.
+Easily create immutable, trustless backups with revision history, compression, and file deduplication.

-## what
+## What

-- the index, tracked in git, contains filesystem metadata.
+- The index, tracked in git, contains filesystem metadata.

-- the [index](./examples/index) is a sorted tsv file of: `path, tarball, hash, size, mode`
+- The [index](./examples/index) is a sorted TSV file of: `path, tarball, hash, size, mode`

-- for every line of metadata in the index, there is one and only one tarball containing a file with that hash.
+- For every line of metadata in the index, there is one and only one tarball containing a file with that hash.

-- duplicate files, by [blake2b](https://www.blake2.net/) hash, are never stored.
+- Duplicate files, by [BLAKE2b](https://www.blake2.net/) hash, are never stored.

-- the index is encrypted with [git-remote-aws](https://github.com/nathants/git-remote-aws).
+- The index is encrypted with [git-remote-aws](https://github.com/nathants/git-remote-aws).

-- chunked tarballs are compressed with [lz4](https://github.com/lz4/lz4) then encrypted with [git-remote-aws](https://github.com/nathants/git-remote-aws).
+- Chunked tarballs are compressed with [lz4](https://github.com/lz4/lz4) then encrypted with [git-remote-aws](https://github.com/nathants/git-remote-aws).

-- tarballs are stored on [s3](https://aws.amazon.com/s3/) and optionally [mirrored](#mirrors) to other remotes.
+- Tarballs are stored on [S3](https://aws.amazon.com/s3/) and optionally [mirrored](#mirrors) to other remotes.

-- the [ignore](./examples/ignore) file, tracked in git, contains one regex per line of file paths to ignore.
+- The [ignore](./examples/ignore) file, tracked in git, contains one regex per line of file paths to ignore.

-- a clean restore will clone the git repo, checkout a revision, select file paths by regex, gather needed tarball names, fetch tarballs from storage, and extract the selected files.
+- A clean restore will clone the git repo, checkout a revision, select file paths by regex, gather needed tarball names, fetch tarballs from storage, and extract the selected files.

-## usage
+## Usage

-- `backup-add` - scan the filesystem for changes.
+- `backup-add` - Scan the filesystem for changes.
-- `backup-diff` - inspect the uncommitted backup diff.
+- `backup-diff` - Inspect the uncommitted backup diff.
-- `backup-ignore` - if needed, edit the ignore regexes, then goto `backup-add`.
+- `backup-ignore` - If needed, edit the ignore regexes, then goto `backup-add`.
-- `backup-commit` - commit the backup diff to remote storage.
+- `backup-commit` - Commit the backup diff to remote storage.
-- `backup-find` - search for files in the index by regex at revision.
+- `backup-find` - Search for files in the index by regex at revision.
-- `backup-restore` - restore files from remote storage by regex at revision.
+- `backup-restore` - Restore files from remote storage by regex at revision.

-## dependencies
+## Dependencies

 - awk
 - aws